AmritcsAdhikari/amritcsadhikari/README.md

 ---
 👋 Hello there!
-I'm a passionate Java Software Developer and a DevOps enthusiast on an exciting learning journey.
+I'm a passionate Java Software Engineer and a DevOps enthusiast on an exciting learning journey.
 Beyond Java, I'm also diving into the fascinating realm of DevOps.🚀

 ![Amrit's GitHub stats](https://github-readme-stats.vercel.app/api?username=amritcsadhikari&show_icons=true&theme=cobalt)